Alicia Amherst: Writing

 Amherst became known for her first and still most famous book, The History of Gardening in England (1895), published under the name Alicia M. T. Amherst.
 Unexpectedly for its author, it was a huge and immediate success.
 For the second edition, which was contracted within a month of the first, Amherst received ten times the amount she had been offered for the first.

 At the time, most gardening books were practical handbooks, and Amherst was the first writer to take a careful look at the history of gardening in England, going back much further in time than other gardening writers did.
-Indeed, she spearheaded the first wave of writing about Euro-American garden history, with such well-known works as Rose Standish Nichols' English Pleasure Gardens following in 1902 and Marie-Luise Gothein's A History of Garden Art in 1913.
-More scholarly but less eloquent than her contemporary Gertrude Jekyll, Amherst never became nearly as popular or influential a writer on gardening.
-But with its meticulous footnotes and exhaustive annotated bibliography, The History of Gardening in England became the authoritative work in its field and remains of value to historians today.
+Indeed, she led the first wave of writing about Euro-American garden history, with well-known works such as Rose Standish Nichols' English Pleasure Gardens following in 1902 and Marie-Luise Gothein's A History of Garden Art in 1913.
+Amherst never became nearly as popular or influential a writer on gardening.
+But with its footnotes and in-depth annotated bibliography, The History of Gardening in England became the authoritative work in its field and remains of value to historians today.
 Amherst wrote several more books, including one for children after she became a mother: Children's Gardens (1902).
 Her London Parks and Gardens (1907) is the first serious and deeply informed book on London's open spaces.
 Amherst wrote a number of scholarly papers on garden history, as well as growing unusual plants in her own garden and collecting specimens on trips abroad for Kew Gardens.